-Posted on behalf of Phillips Disability, P.C. on Jul 31, 2018 in SSD
+Posted on behalf of Dayes Law Firm PC on Jul 31, 2018 in SSD

 The Social Security Administration (SSA) has various rules on how it evaluates the evidence you submit about your disability.
 This includes rules on what it considers to be acceptable medical sources.
 It is important to understand how the SSA defines acceptable medical sources and how information from them may affect your case.

-The Phoenix Social Security Disability lawyers from Phillips Disability are familiar with all aspects of disability law.
+The Phoenix Social Security Disability lawyers from Dayes Law Firm PC are familiar with all aspects of disability law.
 We can help you gather information from acceptable medical sources to help build a strong case for why you should receive disability benefits.
 Contact us now for a free, no obligation legal consultation.